 I’ll be covering different themes and subjects I am always looking for when I am out and about.
 This is the United Kingdom Edition.

 Peoria Camera Club is open to anyone with a desire to improve their ability as a photographer.
 Membership is fun, educational and inexpensive.
-Our dues are only $20 annually.
+Dues are only $25 annually.
 Attend a few meetings and get to know us.

-Be our guest and come to the next club meeting at the First United Methodist Church at 116 NE Perry Ave in downtown Peoria.
+Be our guest and come to the next club meeting (typically 1st, 3rd and 4th Tuesdays from 7-9pm) at First United Methodist Church, 116 NE Perry Ave, downtown Peoria.
 Map

 A camera changes our perception of reality in several significant ways.
 See the way your camera sees.